-Chair and Chair of Executive Committee
+Chair and Chair of Finance & Property Committee

 Nick is Chairman at EMW Law in Milton Keynes.
 He has worked in Milton Keynes for 20 years and thinks that its parks are an intrinsic and hugely positive part of Milton Keynes life.

-Chair of Operations Committee
+Vice Chair and Chair of Operations Committee

 Robin is a Liberal Democrat Councillor representing the Bradwell Ward on Milton Keynes Council.
 He has had a varied career including 10 years in the court service, running his own public house and restaurant for 11 years, 12 years as a tax advisor for HMRC and 12 years as a Borough Councillor.

 Dr Yoseph Araya is a Senior Lecturer in Ecology and Environmental Sciences at The Open University, Milton Keynes.
 He lives locally with his family, is an avid user of our parks and considers them our city’s green treasure.
 He joined the Board of Trustees recently as he wants to contribute and help keep Milton Keynes a green city and would also like to make our parks valued and used by members of all Milton Keynes' communities.

 Nominated by MKALC.
 Ian has been a secondary school teacher for 38 years, the past 31 of which have been in the Milton Keynes area.
 During that time Ian has been a Teacher Governor at Ousedale School, co-opted Governor of Haversham Villlage School and a member of Haversham cum Little Linford Parish Council.
 He has a lifelong interest in natural history and agriculture and is a firm believer in the importance of green spaces to our well-being.